A7med-3laa227/Telecome_Case_Study/README.md

 # Project Values

 Analysis Business Demands

--Data Creation (Tables and Attributes)
+Data Creation (Tables and Atrributes)

--Data Extraction and Transforming using SSIS Package

--Source and Destination Error Handling
+Data Extraction and Transforming using SSIS Package Source and Destination Error Handling

--Auditing
+Auditing
 Refrence:

 -Linking the file name with the corresponding auditing information.